MaJaWh/music-library/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Please use the below to set of instructions to get your project up and running

 - npm
   ```sh